 Transport It All to Your New Home

-If you’re moving locally within Kitchener, you can easily take your food items with you to your new home.
+If you’re moving locally within Edmonton, you can easily take your food items with you to your new home.
 The easiest and most affordable method is to get one or more coolers loaded up with ice and fill them with your food.
 This may take a few trips, but it’s worth it to reduce food waste and grocery bills (especially in this time of price hikes).

 If your move is long distance, or you can’t easily go back and forth between your old and new house, this option may not work as well.
 Try to take what you can, and donate the rest.

 An important note when moving perishable or frozen items, make sure the fridge and freezer are plugged in and operational BEFORE you arrive.
 Otherwise, your hard work and planning may go to waste if your freezer is two hours behind you and will still need time to cool.